FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 Attestation is the process of answering the question: How do I know this authenticator the user is using is legitimate?

-Attestation answers this this through signatures.
+Attestation answers this through signatures.
 Each type of authenticator has a shared private key.
 This key is totally separate from private keys used for the authentication and registration ceremonies, which are tied to individual websites.
 The corresponding public key is stored in a public metadata registry or otherwise made available.
 Here's the [FIDO alliance metadata service](https://fidoalliance.org/metadata/).

 With attestation, you ask the authenticator to create a signature with the common private key, and then verify it with the public key from the registry.